Skip to main content

 Password change

-If the response is PASSWORD_EXPIRED, then the GUI can allow the user to change the password, provided they know their existing password.
+As explained in the previous section, if the response for the login attempt is PASSWORD_EXPIRED, then the GUI can allow the user to change the password - provided they know their existing password.

 Change request